ryan-mcclue/unsw/comp4920/ass2.md

 # ACTUAL START
-This is introduction of essay.
-Want to have a paragraph each of causal and statistical for FAT.
-Thesis is causal and statisical can get some way there, but as modelling human decision, an actual human is required.
-So, I feel have to not mention human intervention in paragraphs.
-Currently, can only think of explainable AI through non-machine learning AI, e.g. minimax for deep blue chess as a way to acheive FAT without human intervention.
-Please give more examples for the paragraphs using causal and statiscal explanation for each.
-What category would my deep blue example fit into?

 TODO: citation in introduction good
 Automated decision making (ADM) systems powered by artificial intelligence are becoming increasingly prevalent in society.